Winter in Orkney can be a wild place to be, but you can still get the most out of a visit to the islands.

 If you are happy to brave the weather then there are plenty of guided tours available all-year-round at some of our most fascinating sites.

-You can see ancient stone circles, explore our wartime heritage and visit the magnificent St Magnus Cathedral, all accompanied by knowledgeable guides.
-Don't fear, though, there are some indoor options, too.
+You can see ancient stone circles, explore our wartime heritage, visit the magnificent St Magnus Cathedral, or experience wild Orkney at its best, all accompanied by knowledgeable guides.
+Don't fear, though, there are a few indoor options, too.

 We've picked out some of the guided tours you can join across Orkney over the winter months, before the days start to get longer once again.